 Considering adding a farmer’s porch?
 This New England Colonial farmer’s porch added so much character and charm to the front of a builder-grade center entry colonial home.

 Today, I’m sharing the porch all prettied up for summer!
 Although, honestly, the decor is pretty seasonless and could be used during any time of the year.
-Check out the bottom of the post for a group of bloggers sharing their outdoor spaces today.

 New England Colonial Farmer’s Porch Decorated for Summer